Matt Shoemaker: Minnesota Twins

 On February 15, 2021, Shoemaker signed a one-year, $2 million contract with the Minnesota Twins.
 Shoemaker won his first start of the season and authored a mediocre start following it.
-He lost his next two starts before recording, in his words, "the worst start of [his] career", giving up 9 runs (8 earned) in 3.1 innings to the Royals.
+He lost his next two starts before recording, in his words, "the worst start of [his] career", giving up 9 runs (8 earned) in 3 1/3 innings to the Kansas City Royals.
 After briefly recovering and picking up his second win, he lost his next 3 decisions, the last another poor start against the Royals that propelled his ERA to 5.90.
 On June 4, he recorded the worst start of his career, surrendering 9 runs to the Royals again (8 of them earned) while recording just one out before being removed from the game; the appearance ballooned his season ERA from 5.90 to 7.38.
 Relegated to the bullpen a week later, he continued to struggle in a relief role before briefly rebounding on the June 21 and 24.
-After authoring another brutal appearance on June 30 - surrendering 8 earned runs in a relief appearance of just 2.2 innings - he was designated for assignment by the Twins the next day with a season ERA of 8.06.
+After authoring another brutal appearance on June 30 - surrendering 8 earned runs in a relief appearance of just 2 2/3 innings - he was designated for assignment by the Twins the next day with a season ERA of 8.06.
 On July 5, Shoemaker cleared waivers and accepted an assignment to the Triple-A St. Paul Saints.
 On August 3, Shoemaker was released by the Twins.